 - And finally, the writer: What was their goal in writing the book, and how did they set about achieving it?

 I still like reading and reviewing books and have shared these on Tall And True, an online showcase and forum for writers, readers and publishers.

 Selection of Book Reviews

 The following is a selection of my book reviews.
-I hope you enjoy reading them – more of my writing can be found on TallAndTrue.com.
+I hope you enjoy reading them as much as I enjoyed writing them.
+You can find more of my books, films and music reviews on Tall And True.

 This ancient-world whodunnit is set in 45 BC.
 Julius Caesar is at the height of his power, yet the Ides of March looms, and Rome will soon descend into turmoil.
 For now, the Roman elite live a pampered existence, attended to by slaves, while plotting how to increase their wealth and standing.